Multi-GPU Gromacs Jobs on TinyGPU

 So for the STMV-RF benchmark, the speedup for eight GPUs is S(N) = S(8) = 2.27, but the parallel efficiency S(N)/N = S(8)/8 = 2.27/8 = 0.28 is lower than 0.5 — a threshold that we are convinced is just about reasonable.
 The parallel efficiency for the STMV-PME benchmark is 0.3 and that for the Lignocellulose benchmark is 0.35.
 Therefore, even increases in performance that give a speedup of more than 50% can turn out to be a disappointment with regards to parallel efficiency.

-Up until now, we know of no (relevant) MD simulation input that can benefit from a multiple GPU setup.
+Up until now, we know of no (relevant) MD simulation input from FAU scientists that can really benefit from a multiple GPU setup.
 Coming back to our first example, were we could observe a speedup of 72% with four GPUs, the parallel efficiency is only 0.43 and so this “promising” result also turns out to be a waste of resources after all.

 NHR@FAU recommendation: Before increasing GPU count, switch to newer hardware, but most importantly, use the newest version of the Gromacs simulation code provided as modules by our industrious admins and check if this already improves performance.